wangguojie/julia/doc/stdlib/collections.rst

    ..
 Docstring generated from Julia source

-   Returns the minimum element and its index.
+   Returns the minimum element of the collection ``itr`` and its index.
+If there are multiple minimal elements, then the first one will be returned. ``NaN`` values are ignored, unless all elements are ``NaN``\ .

    The collection must not be empty.

    .. doctest::